 'Brilliantly written and genuinely one of the most important books I have ever read' - Ellie Mae O'Hagan

-A remarkable exploration of the science, history and politics of the Anthropocene, one of the most important scientific ideas of our time, from two world-renowned experts
+An engrossing exploration of the science, history and politics of the Anthropocene, one of the most important scientific ideas of our time, from two world-renowned experts

 Meteorites, methane, mega-volcanoes and now human beings; the old forces of nature that transformed Earth many millions of years ago are joined by another: us.
 Our actions have driven Earth into a new geological epoch, the Anthropocene.
 For the first time in our home planet's 4.5-billion year history a single species is dictating Earth's future.